-Outdoors, keep your walkways safe form visitors by using kitty litter, sand, or environmentally safe salt to melt ice and early season snows.
-Place wooden teepees over shrubs and other foundation plantings to prevent snow falling off the roof from crushing these plants.
+Outdoors, keep your walkways, safe from visitors, by using kitty litter, sand, or environmentally safe salt to melt ice and early season snows.
+Place wooden teepees over shrubs and other foundation plantings to prevent snow from falling off the roof from crushing these plants.

 Going away for the holidays?
 If you can’t find a plant sitter, then check your local garden center for an auto watering device, which will provide your plants with water while you are away.
 These also are available online and through mail order.